disqus/mule/README.rst

 Mule provides the following features on top of the default Django test runner:

-- Support for skipped test (matches any exception called "SkippedTest").
+- Support for skipped tests (matches any exception called "SkippedTest").

 - XUnit integration (with --xunit, --xunit-output).